 - Lower Offers: Expect your offer to be below fair market value — up to 7.5%

-- Only available in 12 metro areas: As of August 2019, Offerpad only operates in 12 U.S. metro areas.
+- Limited availability: Offerpad only operates in 14 U.S. metro areas.

 Next Steps: Get Advice from an Expert